BLACK FATHERS MATTER

 Just recently my daughters were involved in a Vacation Bible School program at the church.
 I had to work all that week so I was not able to see my girls as they participated in their class.
 But that Sunday I was scheduled to speak at the same church.
 I gave my message about Fathers.

 I also got to talk with the teachers from the Vacation Bible School!
 The teacher told me of a time during class when my oldest daughter was called upon to do a task.
 My daughter stated that she could not do what was asked.
 The teacher informed me that she told my daughter to never say you "can't do something".
 My daughters reply was " Oh yeah, my Dad tells me that all the time!"

 That was a proud moment for me as Black Father.
 It proved to me that when you consistently instill things in your children they are going to remember it!
 The things you place in them will be the things that make or break them in this world!
 You are dealing with a delicate thing when it comes to a child and their identity.

 C. See the good, Say the good

 So as a Father remember that your children are fragile and they need more positive reinforcement than negative reinforcement.
 Remember that the most important thing you can give them is love!
 Give your children love that is followed up by the action of believing in them!
 We must invest time in building them up and helping to shape their identity and character instead of criticizing their every mistake.
-We the to see the good in them and be sure we say it when we see it!
+We need to see the good in them and be sure we SAY IT it when we do!